How Do You Spell Matrimony?: Duet on a Wednesday

 It appeared as part of "Duet on Wednesday" is a 1965 Australian TV presentation on ABC TV of two new Australian plays by Colin Free, "How Do You Spell Matrimony?" and "Face at the Clubhouse Door".
 The whole show ran for 60 minutes and aired 14 July 1965.

 "The Face at the Club House Door" was billed as "a satirical comedy".

 Both were produced by Oscar Whitbread.

-Nice 'n' Juicy

-"How Do You Spell Matrimony" led to a TV series Nice n Juicy which ran for 13 episodes.

-Premise

-In the New South Wales town of Wyvern Creek, two brothers run a citrus orchard, Jack and Mort Hamlin.
-The elder brother, Jack, is conservative and wishes to develop the old family property.
-Mort wants to sell up and move to Sydney.
-However the property is subject to a double mortgage.